Unboxed-Software/solana-course/content/interact-with-wallets.md

 Download the starter code for this project [here](https://github.com/Unboxed-Software/solana-ping-frontend/tree/starter).
 This project is a simple Next.js application.
 It’s mostly empty except for the `AppBar` component.
 We’ll build the rest throughout this demo.

-You can see its current state with the command `npm run dev` in the console.
+Once you run the command `npm install` in the console to install the package dependencies, you can see its current state with the command `npm run dev`.

 ### 3. Wrap the app in context providers